elixir-lang/elixir/docs/4_protocols_and_records.md

 Implementing the protocol for all 9 types above can be cumbersome.
 Even more if you consider that Number, Function, PID, Port and Reference are never going to be blank.
 For this reason, Elixir allows us to declare that we are going to implement the protocol just for some types, as follows:

-    defprotocol Blank, [blank?(data)], only: [Atom, Tuple, List, BitString]
+    defprotocol Blank, [blank?(data)], only: [Atom, Tuple, List, BitString, Any]

-Now for all data types not specified in `only:` Elixir will dispatch to `Any` which could be implemented as follow:
+Since we also specified `Any` as a data type, if the data type is not any of Atom, Tuple, List or BitString, it will automatically fallback to Any:

     defimpl Blank, for: Any do
       def blank?(_), do: false